SethDavenport/hooksperiment/README.md

 ## Open Questions

-* Folder structure
 * How to do Redux cleanly
-* How to unit test a custom hook?
+* ~How to unit test a custom hook?~
-* How to test a component with mocked hooks?
+* How to mock custom hooks in snapshot tests, storybook stories?

 ## TODO:
 * Refactor idiomatic React JS quip